imperialite/cebuano-readability/README.md

 Reyes, L. L. A., & Ibañez, M. A., & Sapinit, R., & Hussien, M., Imperial, J. M. (2022).
 A Baseline Readability Model for Cebuano. arXiv preprint arXiv:2203.17225.
 ```

+### Note on Data Cataloging
+Please send an email before submitting this repository to any data cataloging, data aggregation, and benchmarking projects/initiatives.
+The proponents of the paper of this dataset would like to be acknowledged appropriately or involved in co-authorship.

 ## Contact

 If you need any help reproducing the results, please don't hesitate to contact me through